nafoe/Nadine-vs-Michael/README.md

 Currently: Nadine-Python,Michael-C

-#First task: Write a program that takes a list of integers and sorts them in descending order.
+First task: Write a program that takes a list of integers and sorts them in descending order.
 (Michael)

-#Second task: Write a program that takes a list of integers and checks if the list only contains odd or even numbers or both.
+Second task: Write a program that takes a list of integers and checks if the list only contains odd or even numbers or both.
 (Nadine)

+#Third task: